JeremyDataHub/tennis-bounce-detection/README.md

 This system was developed as part of a Master's thesis:

-> **Birba, J. (2025).** *Tennis Ball Bounce Detection and Tactical Zone Visualization in Amateur Context.* Master 2 — Digital Sciences and Sport (EUR Digisport), Université Rennes 2 / Synergy Tennis, Colombo, Sri Lanka.
+> **Birba, J. (2025).** *Tennis Ball Bounce Detection and Tactical Zone Visualization in Amateur Context.* Master 2 in Digital Sciences and Sport (EUR Digisport), Université Rennes 2 / Synergy Tennis, Colombo, Sri Lanka.
 Grade: 17/20 (High Honours).
 >
 > Supervised by Romain Tavenard (Université Rennes 2) and Renouk Wijemanne (Synergy Tennis).

 ## Acknowledgements

-- **[GridTrackNet](https://github.com/VKorpelshoek/GridTrackNet)** — Real-time tennis ball tracking CNN by V. Korpelshoek (Delft University of Technology, 2023).
+- **[GridTrackNet](https://github.com/VKorpelshoek/GridTrackNet)** ; Real-time tennis ball tracking CNN by V. Korpelshoek (Delft University of Technology, 2023).
 Used for 2D ball coordinate extraction.
-- **Synergy Tennis**, Colombo, Sri Lanka — for hosting the internship and providing the court and players for data collection.
+- **Synergy Tennis**, Colombo, Sri Lanka; for hosting the internship and providing the court and players for data collection.
-- **Renouk Wijemanne** — former Sri Lanka champion and Davis Cup coach, professional supervisor.
+- **Renouk Wijemanne**; former Sri Lanka champion and Davis Cup coach, professional supervisor.

 ## Rights